Bachelor of Arts (BA) Degree with a Major in Managerial Economics and Organizational Sciences

 Approved Electives

-With advisor approval, up to 1 course (3 credit hours) from outside departmental (ECON) course offerings may be chosen to fulfill the Management, Economics, and Analytical Methods category within the Elective Requirements.
+Up to 1 course (3 credit hours) from outside departmental (ECON) course offerings may be chosen to fulfill the Management, Economics, and Analytical Methods category within the Elective Requirements.

 Approved Electives outside Economics (ECON)